 Lean Startup principles distracted us from four livelihood-threatening fundamentals.

 First, you need rigorous product management.
 Don’t speculate.
 Build no feature unless you understand it thoroughly and have unshakeable evidence that multiple customers need it --urgently.
 Make the product backlog into a sacred text: the source of truth for all development.
 Second, impose strict development discipline.
-Just as airplanes are never early, expect development will be late, over-budget, and bug ridden.
+Just as airplanes are rarely early, expect development will be late, over-budget, and bug ridden.
 Too often Agile development methodologies are used to excuse lack of process and planning (still possible, just only as far as you can see).
 Third, as a startup, nobody knows who you are, so, you need a significant marketing budget.
 Inbound or content-driven marketing can differentiate you, but requires patience and several good writers.
 Remember in grown-up SaaS companies, the marketing budget, as a percentage of revenue, is typically twice that of R&D.

 Finally and most importantly, control cash with messianic fervor.
 It’s easy for founders to combine free spending habits with fabulous optimism as to when revenue will arrive.
 We wasted money democratically across developers, patents, e-mail platforms, and a sales pipeline tool (fingers and toes would have been enough).